What Nutrients Do Dogs Need?

 CARBOHYDRATES

 Carbs are stored in small amounts in your dog’s muscles.
-They release energy that is used for short and quick bursts of energy.
+They release energy used for short and quick bursts of energy.
 Carbohydrates that contain fiber also play a healthy roll in digestion and bowel health.

 PROTEIN